-If your CO Alarm fails to work after you have carefully read all the instructions, checked the unit has been installed correctly, and ensured that it has good batteries connected ('pull' tag should be removed), return it for repair or replacement.
-This should be where it was purchased, or alternatively return it in a padded box to "Customer Assistance and Information" at the nearest address given on the CO Alarm or in this leaflet.
-(If the unit is beeping then remove the battery if replaceable or cut the end of life wire on the Ei205ENA shown in figure 5b - page 16).
+If your CO Alarm fails to work after you have carefully read all the instructions, checked the unit has been installed correctly, and is receiving AC power, - see "How to disconnect and remove the Alarm" in section 7, page 20.
+Return it for repair or replacement.
+This should be to where it was purchased, alternatively return it in a padded box to "Customer Assistance and Information" at the nearest address given on the CO Alarm or in this leaflet.
 State the nature of the fault, where the CO Alarm was purchased, and the date of purchase.